-- That, the Appeal is bad in Law for noncompliance with Section 190 of The Local Government (District Authorities) Act, Cap 287 R.E 2019 as Amended by the Written Laws (Miscellaneous Amendments) Act No.1 2020. - That, the Appeal is not properly before this Honourable Court as it has violated the Mandatory Provisions of section 6(3) of the Government Proceedings Act, Cap 5 R.E 2019 as amended by the Written laws (Miscellaneous Amendment) Act No.1 of 2020. - 3.
+1. That, the Appeal is bad in Law for noncompliance with Section 190 of The Local Government (District Authorities) Act, Cap 287 R.E 2019 as Amended by the Written Laws (Miscellaneous Amendments) Act No.1 2020.

+- That, the Appeal is not properly before this Honourable Court as it has violated the Mandatory Provisions of section 6(3) of the Government Proceedings Act, Cap 5 R.E 2019 as amended by the Written laws (Miscellaneous Amendment) Act No.1 of 2020. - 3.
 That there is no cause of action against the 2nd Respondent

-The background, albeit in brief, as discerned from the record of the trial tribunal are to the effect that, the appellant was appointed to be administrator of estate of the late Tumaini Enock Mbwambo, in the course of his administration of that estate, in 2013 he realised that the respondents have trespassed the unsurveyed land measuring 45 feet in width by 90 feet which the same tribunal in Land application no. 11 of 2008 declared the same as part of 20 acres belong to the deceased.
-The first respondent appeared and testified by evidence that he had the same case with the appellant and he won the case.
-In respect to the second respondent defended that he acknowledges the claim by the appellant at the tribunal of compensation of Tshs.
-1,800,000/=, which the village and appellant agreed the payment and currently the amount remained unpaid to the appellant is Tsh.
+The brief facts material to this appeal, as can be gleaned from the record are to the effect that, the appellant was appointed to be administrator of estate of the late Tumaini Enock Mbwambo, in the course of his administration of that estate, in 2013 he realised that the respondents have trespassed the unsurveyed land measuring 45 feet in width by 90 feet which previously the same tribunal in Land application no. 11 of 2008 declared the same disputed land as part of 20 acres which belong to the estate of the deceased.

+At the tribunal the first respondent did not enter appearance, so the trial proceeded exparte against him whereas the second respondent defended that he acknowledges the claim by the appellant at the tribunal of compensation of Tshs.
+1,800,000/=, which the village and appellant agreed to the payment but currently the amount remained unpaid to the appellant is Tsh.
 400,000/= because of this case pending.